Does anything beat picking a peach fresh off the tree and eating it right there? Home canning peaches enables you to have that fresh taste year round.

 To prevent browning of peaches you will want to slice the peaches and cover quickly with syrup.
 Another way to prevent browning is to treat with ascorbic or citric acid.
 This should be available in the canning sections at the grocery store or the hardware store.
 Follow the instructions on the package.

 When canning peaches you can either raw or hot pack.
 It is up to you.
+The difference is the number of peaches you can fit in the jar and possible space in the jar.

 Wipe the rims clean, remove any air bubbles and place your lids.